Killthebug/Bika-Lims-Wiki/Home.md

 ### d.
 Match Plone port to webserver rewrite rule

-If remapping is required, note the port used for the Zope instance.
+If remapping is required, note the port used for the Zope instance should be unique (default is 8080).
+The server will not start if the port is already held by another process.

     http-address = 8030